Data Science and Machine Learning Internship ...

 Eventually, the dogs started salivating just after hearing the bell, even if the food was not given as the dog was reinforced that whenever the master will ring the bell, he will get the food.

 On a new tool, it is always good to start with a small project.
 For example, in this case, classification of iris flowers on the iris dataset.

 It’s a good project and is really very easy to understand.

-I hope this Machine Learning Tutorial blog was useful, feel free to visit our edureka’s youtube page where you will find tons of technical videos on several topics.
-If you want to excel in your career you can take Machine Learning Certification Training using Python from edureka.
+I hope this Machine Learning Tutorial blog was useful, feel free to visit our Edureka’s youtube page where you will find tons of technical videos on several topics.
+If you want to excel in your career you can take Machine Learning Certification Course using Python from Edureka.
 Don’t just blindly trust someone’s word, here is the link to the Course Curriculum, have a look at it and see if you find it really worth investing your time and effort.
 If you want to learn something more, add your suggestion in the comment box below, If the suggestion is good enough we might even plan to add it to our main course for you.